jmrada14/juanmrada/posts/BeliefScamsAndCurrencies.md

 ## Faith, belief, and fanaticism

 Purchasing a crypto token is an entry in an accounting database, an extremely expensive collection of bits.
 Its value is purely speculative.
 Like a religion, it is a system of belief backed by wishful and irrational thinking and a combination of fear and greed.

+The market doesn't care about decentralization fantasies or libertarian utopias.